November 16, 2022

 When they say blood, sweat, & tears, that is not just a saying but is very literal for many entrepreneurs.
 I put all three of those into my business.
 I clearly recall the Saturday morning I came into work to find my entire center flooded from a burst pipe.
 I had an entire schedule of parties booked that weekend (one even traveling down from Canada), and the full team was looking to me for leadership.
 After calling a restoration company and an insurance company and breaking numerous little kids’ hearts when I had to cancel their birthday parties, I went into my office, locked the door, and cried.
 It was a devastating moment.
 Another very emotional moment was our terrible month; the cash flow wasn’t there.

 Sometimes, you feel like quitting and giving up, but it’s not like a job where you can just put in your two-week notice.
 You must have the drive to push through and keep moving forward.
 Your staff and customers depend on you, which is a heavy load.
 Before I opened my business, one of my good friends said, “Careful, it’s really lonely at the top.”
 Boy, was she right!
-You never really know the accuracy of that statement until you are living that life, but anyone with their own business knows exactly what she means.
+You don’t truly understand that statement until you live that life.
+However, anyone with a business knows what she means.

 2) Write a business plan & identify your market